Brauckhoff/biopixR/README.md

 ## Example II

 The objective of this example is to address discontinuous edges by filling gaps in lines.
 To demonstrate the versatility of the package, an algorithm is used to fill gaps in these discontinuous edges, providing valuable insights into the distribution of droplets and microbeads.
-To showcase the algorithm's functionality, a simplified presentation of part of the preprocessing progress is provided, highlighting thresholding and line end detection.
+To demonstrate the algorithm's functionality, a simplified overview of the preprocessing process is presented, focusing on thresholding and detecting line endings.

 ```{r}
 thresh <- threshold(droplets, "13%") |> plot()